bhavika32-hub/ola-ride-data-analysis-sql-powerbi/README.md

 * Monitor vehicles with repeated breakdown history and take corrective actions.

 **Reason:** Around **40% of incomplete rides** were caused by vehicle breakdown issues, impacting ride completion and customer trust.

+### 6. soft survy
+* Consider a soft cancellation-reason survey to understand root causes (change of plan, wrong booking, urgency change) and address recurring patterns.

+**Reason:** Around **41% of incomplete rides** were driven by customer demand changes, making it the leading cause of ride incompletion — even ahead of vehicle breakdown (40%)

 ## Success Measurement (Expected Impact)